lucasrodes/lucasrodes.github.io/index.md

 ## about me

-My name is Lucas an I am a software developer focused on machine learning applications.
+My name is Lucas an I am a software developer focused on machine learning applications and open source projects.
 Interested in NLP, Computer Vision and Environmental Informatics, to name a few.

 Plant-based <i class="fa fa-leaf" aria-hidden="true"></i>